 Pomona-Specific Essay Questions

-On the Common Application and the Coalition Application, applicants will be required to submit three short supplementary essays (maximum word limit of 200 for each essay).
+On the Common Application and the Coalition Application, applicants will be required to submit three short supplementary essays.
+The first one appears in the Academics section of the application and has a maximum word limit of 150.

-(1) College is about more than your major.
-It's about learning through classes, conversations, and experiences, as well as finding connections across multiple topics.
+Question 1: College is about more than your major.
+It’s about learning through classes, conversations, experiences, and finding connections across multiple topics.
 Tell us about a time recently when you became excited to learn more about something: a time when your curiosity pushed you to eagerly pursue an idea or topic further through research or discussion.

 Both of the following prompts address this topic, and we ask you to respond to one of them.
 We give no preference, so choose the prompt that resonates the most with you.